vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/layout.md

 - Type: `boolean`

-The navbar configuration of the page, filling in `false` will disable the navbar
+Setting it to `false` will disable navbar

 ## sidebar

-- Type: `"heading" | false`
+- Type: `boolean`

-Page sidebar configuration options.
-Supports `"heading"` or `false`.
+Setting it to `false` will disable sidebar

 ## headerDepth

 - Type: `number`
 - Default: `2`

-The page's sidebar heading rendering depth.
+Heading rendering depth.

 ## index